 The Head Start Program

 The Head Start program is designed to provide early education to infants, toddlers, and preschoolers.
-The aim is to prepare children for school and support the entire family’s well-being, physical and mental health, and learning and development.
+The aim is to prepare children for school.
+It helps support the entire family’s well-being, physical and mental health, and learning and development.
 There are even branches of the program that cater specifically to Native American families and immigrant families.

 The Children’s Health Insurance Program (CHIP)